Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 - **Protocol** The protocol to use for this request
 - **Interval** How frequently this check would ideally be executed.
 - **AdditionalHeaders** Optional headers and their values that can be specified to ensure the health check is successful.
+- **ExpectedResponses** Optional HTTP response codes that should be considered healthy (defaults are 200 and 201).
+- **AllowInsecureCertificate** Optional flag to allow using invalid (e.g. self-signed) certificates, default is false.

 The reconciliation of this resource results in the configuration of a health probe, which targets the endpoint and updates the status.
 The status is propagated to the providerSpecific status of the equivalent endpoint in the DNSRecord